HeartAILab/heartailab.github.io/index.md

 ## **HE**art **A**i **L**ab (**HEAL**)

 The HEAL lab is a team of researchers in the Division of Cardiology at the Medical University of South Carolina dedicated to using artificial intelligence to improve the health of patients living with cardiovascular disease.
-Our focus is bridging the gap between the engineering sciences and cardiovascular care, including innovative approaches to the analysis of unstructured data (imaging, clinical notes, ECG/waveforms) using state-of-the-art machine learning/deep learning algorithms in the diagnosis and management of heart failure.
+Our focus is bridging the gap between the engineering sciences and cardiovascular care.
+We analyze unstructured data (imaging, clinical notes, ECG/waveforms), using innovative approaches to leverage deep learning in the diagnosis and management of heart failure.
 HEAL boasts a large and expanding program of both collaborative and internal research.

 {% include section.html %}